 Kate Parsons, PhD

-Professor, Philosophy and Women, Gender, and Sexuality Studies
+Professor, Philosophy and Women, Gender and Sexuality Studies

-Kate Parsons is full-time professor of Philosophy and Director of the Women, Gender, and Sexuality Studies program.
+Kate Parsons is full-time professor of Philosophy and Director of the Women, Gender and Sexuality Studies program.

 Parsons has taught at Webster since 1997.
 Her interdisciplinary teaching is grounded in a commitment to social and environmental justice and connected to a range of programs, including sustainability studies and international human rights.
 She regularly teaches Contemporary Moral Problems, Environmental Ethics, Bioethics, Global Ethics, Feminist Philosophy, Inequality and the Environment, and Philosophy of Sex and Love.

 Parsons' research grapples with ethical questions related to climate change, international travel, anti-racist and anti-sexist work, and motherhood.
 She is recipient of the William T. Kemper Award for Excellence in Teaching, the William and Roswell Messing, Jr. Faculty Award, the Provost's Faculty Fellowship Award, and the Leif J. Sverdrup Global Teaching Fellowship.
-She has taught and conducted research in Japan, England, Turkey, Brazil, Thailand, and Costa Rica and regularly leads study abroad trips with her students.
+She has taught and conducted research in Japan, England, Turkey, Brazil, Thailand, Switzerland, and Costa Rica and regularly leads study abroad trips with her students.

 Professor Parsons holds a PhD in Philosophy from Washington University, an MA in Philosophy and graduate certificate in Women's Studies from Washington University, and a BA in Philosophy and Spanish from the University of Nevada, Reno.